 What is a vested benefits account?

-Vested benefits accounts are an important component of occupational provisions and form part of the 2nd pillar of the Swiss social security system, the BVG/LPP.
-A vested benefits account is used if you leave your previous company for any reason without starting a new job straightaway.
-In this case, the savings accumulated in your pension fund will be transferred to a vested benefits account.
+A vested benefits account is an important component of occupational provisions and forms part of the 2nd pillar of the Swiss social security system, the BVG/LPP.
+A vested benefits account is used if you leave your previous company for any reason without starting a new job straight away.
+In this case, the law stipulates that your pension fund assets be transferred to a vested benefits solution.

 A vested benefits account can be regarded as a kind of parking space where your personal retirement savings are kept until you have a new employer.
 Your vested pension capital thus remains secure until you have found a new professional challenge.

-You have a choice when selecting a vested benefits account.
+In contrast to a vested benefits account, a vested benefits custody account involves investing money in securities.
 Depending on the vested benefits foundation, you can choose between different investment strategies that correspond to your risk profile and long-term financial goals.
 This allows you to manage and optimise your pension fund assets according to your personal preferences while you look for a new job or take a career break.

 Reasons for a vested benefits account